 Suitability of Arbitration Rules for Construction Disputes

-With such a large number of construction disputes being arbitrated on regular basis, it seems appropriate to ask a threshold question: are arbitration rules well-suited for construction disputes?
+With such a large number of construction disputes regularly being arbitrated on, it seems appropriate to ask a threshold question: are arbitration rules well suited for construction disputes?
 After all, construction disputes distinguish themselves from other commercial disputes in a number of ways.
 They can be exceptionally large in scope, involving multiple interested parties with independent contractual relationships and amounts in dispute reaching into the hundreds of millions of dollars, even eclipsing a billion dollars at times.
 The timelines of these projects – from initial development through engineering, construction and commissioning – span years, with key documentation created daily by dozens of witnesses.
 This often leads to an enormous amount of data to be reviewed and evaluated as evidence.
 Disputes concerning issues of time, cost and quality frequently give rise to the need to analyse and assess the cause of project delays through complex schedule analyses and expert testimony.
 Technical evaluation and testimony from experts is also often needed to address defects arising from the design and construction of complicated equipment.
 Complex issues of loss and of quantum of claim are common, requiring the input of expert quantity surveyors or quantum specialists.
-The arbitral institutions recognise the challenges that arbitrating construction disputes can pose with the ICC for example, issuing guidance notes on construction industry arbitrations.
-Overall, the rules and accepted practices in arbitration are well-suited for the nuances of construction disputes and allow the parties to prepare and present their cases effectively.
+The arbitral institutions recognise the challenges that arbitrating construction disputes can pose, with the ICC, for example, issuing guidance notes on construction industry arbitrations.
+Overall, the rules and accepted practices in arbitration are well suited to the nuances of construction disputes and allow the parties to prepare and present their cases effectively.
 That said, parties to construction arbitrations need to be aware of the applicable rules and norms, so they can strategically streamline and present their cases within the boundaries of these constraints.

 Joinder of necessary parties